allegro/blog/_posts/2022-04-26-graphql-perf-tradeoffs.md

 ![dashboard_2](/img/articles/2022-04-26-graphql-perf-tradeoffs/p95-response-2.png)

 In the GraphQL universe, there is usually only one endpoint.
 This approach has advantages and disadvantages.
-While we have low latency and no errors it could be great for us as developers and business.
+While we have low latency and no errors it is great for us as developers and business.
 We have just one entry point and one failure point but if something goes wrong we have to dig deeper.

 The chart below, showing p95 response times for a single GraphQL endpoint, does not tell the whole story.
 In reality we have plenty of consumers which use different input data and ask us for variety of payload in extended scope.